proffapt/proffapt.github.io/blogs/setup-openvpn-server-on-azure.md

 	  Using password
       </summary>

-      - Select `Password` as the Authentication Method and fill-in the required fields.<br>
+      - Select `Password` as the Authentication Method and fill in the required fields.<br>
         <img width="450" alt="image" src="https://user-images.githubusercontent.com/86282911/222967213-92d8fc30-153d-40dd-84b4-879a8c112a97.png">

       - Choose **HTTPS(443)** in `Select inbound ports`.<br>
         <img width="450" alt="image" src="https://user-images.githubusercontent.com/86282911/221342161-4e366833-a82c-4cf7-9246-7220ab2465b8.png">

-      - Leave rest of the settings as default in other sections and click `Review+Create`.
+      - Leave the rest of the settings as default in other sections and click `Review+Create`.
       </details>